Quick Fix Summary

 - Ensure the format is consistent across all cards to avoid duplicates.

 The National Institute of Standards and Technology (NIST) recommends unique identifiers for secure systems NIST Official Website.
-For further reading on how unique identifiers function in data systems, consider census data usage and its implications.

 4. Add a QR code linking to a digital profile